alandamatta/ccus-cm/README.md

 for the web, with the objective being to allow teachers to check in and check out children, and to report the frequency of attendance.

-Stands for Children's Meeting.
-That's because it was developed to help a church to better manage the children participation of a biblical studies.

 ---